malliina/util/README.md

 To do:

 - Evaluate Slick after 2.10 is released
-- .exe wrapper for launching app; install as a windows service
+- MSI installer option to install as a windows service
 - A sane container class for sbt-native-packager mappings that spits out settings for rpm, deb, windows
 - DB operations that return Promise[ResultSet]
 - Play fucks up the logback configuration jesus christ